Federal government support programs

 Impacted small business tenants are businesses paying less than $50,000 per month in rent and who have temporarily ceased operations or have experienced at least a 70 per cent drop in pre-COVID revenues.
 This support will also be available to non-profit and charitable organizations.

-Applications will be accepted through the Canada Mortgage and Housing Corporation (CMHC) website.
-Application documents are now available.
+Applications now open and processed through the Canada Mortgage and Housing Corporation (CMHC) website.

 Regional Relief and Recovery Fund (RRRF)